-A wooden disk and a metal ring with the same diameter (15 cm) and equal mass (605 grams) roll with different accelerations down an inclined plane.
+A wooden disk and a metal ring with the same diameter (15 cm) and equal mass (605 g) roll with different accelerations down an inclined plane.
 One can show that the ring and the disk have the same diameter by superpostion and the same mass by placing them on a balance.
 Now, if both are rolled along the lecture bench by being given an equal impulse, the metal ring will continue to roll longer than the disk because of its greater moment of inertia.
 However, when the ring and disk are released simultaneously from the same height on an inclined plane, the wooden disk reaches the bottom first due to its lesser moment of inertia.

 The track used in this demonstration is mounted on a wooden board.
 It consists of an aluminum wide strip covering the board and two parallel sides a little wider than the ball used.
 One end of the track is clamped to heavy stands forming an inclined plane and it is set on the edge of a table.
 The ball is released twice from the top of the track.
 First, it is allowed to rotate -- just release it.
 On the second time, it slides down the plane -- the rotational movement can be inhibited by pulling out two small rods mounted on the sides of the ball, like wings, and setting it on the track.
 The "wings" should hold to the sides of the track.
 The whole class will see that when the ball does not rotate, it jumps further away from the table than when it rotates down the track.